-400 or above in Spanish
+400 or above in Spanish and Portuguese

 - II.
-A minimum of 9 additional credits, including: - 1. one course in Romance philology or linguistics - 2. one elective: - a. a ROMLANG/ROMLING number; or - b. another major-level course in French, Spanish, or Italian (in English or the target language) - 3.
+A minimum of 9 additional credits in any Romance Language, including: - 1. one course in Romance philology or comparative Romance linguistics - 2. one elective: - a. a ROMLANG/ROMLING number; or - b. another major-level course in French, Spanish, Italian, or Portuguese (in English or the target language) - 3.
 ROMLANG 498, the Senior Seminar in RLL